-DEJONG hot water tanks designs, manufactures and supplies hot water tanks for domestic use.
+DEJONG hot water tanks designs, manufactures, and supplies hot water tanks for domestic use.
 Quality, customer satisfaction, and innovation are fundamental in the company’s approach, which brought DEJONG from a copper workshop in 1859 to becoming a leading global producer of stainless steel hot water tanks.
-Keeping this strive in the core of facing the global environmental challenge, DEJONG contacted Ecomatters to assist in screening life cycle assessment (LCA) in order to quantify the impacts of their products and identify improvement opportunities.
+Keeping this strive at the core of facing the global environmental challenge, DEJONG contacted Ecomatters to assist in screening life cycle assessment (LCA) in order to quantify the impacts of their products and identify improvement opportunities.

 … there is a good result achieved and we hope and expect it will help us in our future business opportunities.”
 Karel Wilms, Manager Innovation & Engineering of DE JONG

-In the first part of the study a review panel had to be set up.
-Ecomatters assisted DEJONG in searching and contacting the independent experts to represent interested parties in the critical review, defining the main product for the study and the alternative product.
+In the first part of the study, a review panel had to be set up.
+Ecomatters assisted DEJONG in searching and contacting independent experts to represent interested parties in the critical review, defining the main product for the study and the alternative product.
 DEJONG stainless steel hot water tank was compared to the alternative enamelled mild steel product.

 The study showed that under the taken assumptions, DEJONG hot water tanks perform better than the main alternative design hot water tank in all considered impact categories.
 Of particular interest, the carbon footprint of the DEJONG product was found to be less than half of the impact of the alternative product.
 This came mainly as the result of the DEJONG design that allows significant reduction of the mass of used materials, and elimination of the impactful enamelling process.